-Notre Dame seeks to admit a small number of extraordinary transfer students each year who will enhance the University through their involvement, passions, care for others, and demonstrated academic excellence.
-Each year, we receive approximately 800 fall semester transfer applications for 75 transfer openings, and we receive close to 100 transfer applications for 5 -10 spots in the spring.
+Notre Dame aims to admit a limited number of exceptional transfer students each year, who will enrich our campus through their involvement, passions, care for others, and demonstrated academic excellence.

-- A competitive college GPA (In recent years, the average GPA for admitted students is 3.75 or higher.)
+A competitive college GPA.
+In recent years, the average GPA for admitted students has been 3.75 or higher.

-- 27 transferable credits and a minimum of one year of college at a four-year accredited institution.
-Dual-enrollment courses do not count towards this minimum.
+At least 24 transferable credits and a minimum of one year of college enrollment at an accredited institution.
+Please note that dual-enrollment courses do not count toward this minimum.

-- A well-crafted personal statement explaining your interest in Notre Dame, your academic and professional goals, and how transferring to Notre Dame can help you achieve them.
+A well-crafted personal statement that explains your interest in Notre Dame, your academic and professional goals, and how transferring to Notre Dame can contribute to achieving them.

 Dates and Deadlines

 - Decision notification between December 1, 2024 - January 5, 2025

 - Decision notification between May 20 - June 14, 2024